psanders/ex-rest-registration/README.md

 ## Installation

-Simply add to the containers section of your deployment.
+To install in K8s, simply add to the containers section of your deployment.
 For example:

 ```
 ...